-This area tests a candidate's knowledge of basic probability and statistics, regression and time series analysis, and various quantitative techniques useful in risk management.
+This area focuses on basic probability and statistics, regression and time series analysis, and various quantitative techniques useful in risk management.
 The broad knowledge points covered in Quantitative Analysis include the following:

 - Discrete and continuous probability distributions

 - Estimating the parameters of distributions

 - Population and sample statistics

 - Bayesian analysis

 - Statistical inference and hypothesis testing

 - Measures of correlation

 - Linear regression with single and multiple regressors

 - Time series analysis and forecasting

 - Simulation methods

+- Machine learning

 A proprietary book for FRM candidates has been created to cover these broad knowledge points.
-While detailed learning objectives associated with these readings are presented in the 2022 FRM Learning Objectives document, a brief summary of how to relate these readings to the knowledge points follows.
+While detailed learning objectives associated with these readings are presented in the 2024 FRM Learning Objectives document, a brief summary of how to relate these readings to the knowledge points follows.